HN-MVTS: HyperNetwork-based Multivariate Time Series Forecasting: Proposed Approach

 Let $f_{\theta_1, \dots, \theta_K}: \mathcal{X} \rightarrow \mathcal{Y}$ be a base neural network, parameterized by $\mathbf{\theta}=\{\theta_k\}_{k=1}^K$, where $\theta_{k}$ are the parameters of the $k$-th layer.
 A hypernetwork $h_\phi: \mathcal{Z} \rightarrow \Theta$ predicts parameters of the base network $f$ given a task embedding $\mathbf{z}$, resulting a network $f_{h_\phi}: \mathcal{X} \times \mathcal{Z} \rightarrow \mathcal{Y}$~\cite{ha2016hypernetworks}.

-The main idea of this paper is to parametrize the weights $\theta_K=W_K = [W_K^{(1)}, \dots, W_K^{(N)}]\in \mathbb{R}^{N \times H \times D}$ of the last (prediction) layer (\ref{eq:last_layer}) with a partial hypernetwork.
-In particular, each $n$-th component of a time series ($n \in \{1,2,\dots,N\}$) is associated with a $d$-dimensional embedding vector $\mathbf{z}^{(n)} \in \mathbb{R}^d$, and the matrix $Z=[\mathbf{z}^{(1)}, \dots, \mathbf{z}^{(N)}]\in \mathbb{R}^{N \times d}$ is fed into a hypernetwork:
+The main idea of this paper is to parametrize the weights $\theta_K=\textbf{W}_K = [\textbf{W}_K^{(1)}, \dots, \textbf{W}_K^{(N)}]\in \mathbb{R}^{N \times H \times D}$ of the last (prediction) layer (\ref{eq:last_layer}) with a partial hypernetwork.
+In particular, each $n$-th component of a time series ($n \in \{1,2,\dots,N\}$) is associated with a $d$-dimensional embedding vector $\mathbf{z}^{(n)} \in \mathbb{R}^d$, and the matrix $\textbf{Z}=[\mathbf{z}^{(1)}, \dots, \mathbf{z}^{(N)}]\in \mathbb{R}^{N \times d}$ is fed into a hypernetwork:

-In this paper, we implement a hypernetwork (\ref{eq:hyper}) as a conventional small MLP that that takes a learnable embedding vector for each time series component $\mathbf{z}^{(n)}$ (treating the number of channels $N$ as the batch size) and outputs the corresponding weights for the final prediction layer (\ref{eq:last_layer}) of an arbitrary base forecasting model.
+In this paper, we implement a hypernetwork (\ref{eq:hyper}) as a MLP with one hidden layer that that takes a learnable embedding vector for each time series component $\mathbf{z}^{(n)}$ (treating the number of channels $N$ as the batch size) and outputs the corresponding weights for the final prediction layer (\ref{eq:last_layer}) of an arbitrary base forecasting model.
 In the simplest case of an MLP without hidden layers, the weights of the base model are obtained using a linear transform:

-where $W_\phi^{(n)} \in \mathbb{R}^{H \times D \times d}$ is the $n$-th component of the weights $W_\phi^{(n)}=[W_\phi^{(1)}, \cdots, W_\phi^{(N)}] \in \mathbb{R}^{N \times H \times D \times d}$ of the hypernetwork.
+where $\textbf{W}_\phi^{(n)} \in \mathbb{R}^{H \times D \times d}$ is the $n$-th component of the weights $\textbf{W}_\phi^{(n)}=[\textbf{W}_\phi^{(1)}, \cdots, \textbf{W}_\phi^{(N)}] \in \mathbb{R}^{N \times H \times D \times d}$ of the hypernetwork.